 Attachment

-Preliminary evaluation report on the proposed candidate IMT-2020 satellite radio interface technology in Document IMT-2020-SAT/4
+Evaluation report on the proposed candidate IMT-2020 satellite radio interface technology in Document IMT-2020-SAT/4

 1 Introduction

-As part of the ongoing process for Satellite IMT-2020, the period from the 54th meeting of Working Party 4B to the 55th meeting of Working Party 4B has been allocated for the evaluation of satellite IMT-2020 candidate technology by Independent Evaluation Group (IEG).
+As part of the ongoing process for Satellite IMT-2020, the period from the 54th meeting of Working Party (WP) 4B to the 55th meeting of WP 4B has been allocated for the evaluation of satellite IMT-2020 candidate technology by Independent Evaluation Group (IEG).

-This document provides the preliminary evaluation results for candidate IMT-2020 satellite radio interface technology in Document IMT-2020-SAT/4 from SatComForum.
+This document provides the evaluation results for candidate IMT-2020 satellite radio interface technology (RIT) in Document IMT-2020-SAT/4 from SatComForum.

 2 Administrative information of SatComForum